BobbyC100/Pocket_Pallet/ITERATIVE_REFINEMENT_ONE_PAGER.md

 - No visibility into which sections are strong vs. weak
 - No guidance on how to make content more specific, actionable, or aligned with their vision
 - High friction to iterate: founders must exit Banyan, edit in Google Docs, then re-input changes
+- AI-generated content sometimes feels generic or doesn't capture the founder's authentic voice

-**Result:** Generic or misaligned content that founders don't feel ownership over.
+**Result:** Generic or misaligned content that founders don't feel ownership over, leading to low satisfaction and reduced likelihood of actually using the framework.

 ---